Reliable Cellular Automata with Self-Organization: Gaps

-According to the Parent Lemma, a steep path can be continued backward in time until it hits some extended damage rectangle.
-Moreover, occasionally we have a choice between continuing to the mother or to the father.
-Let \glo{wake@$\cns{wake}$}
+According to the Parent Lemma, a steep path can be continued backwards in time until it hits some island (as in Definition~\ref{def:damage-map}).
+Moreover, occasionally we have a choice between two parents to continue to.
+The lemma below says that any path started backwards not too soon after damage (the time defined as $\purgeT$ in~\eqref{eq:purgeT}) can be diverted and continued back past any island.